felixandrewsapalaran/Unit-3-Phrase-Hunters/README.md

 (In this proram our source code must be submitted for a review.
 The reviewer will determine whether we pass or fail to follow the instructions given before moving forward)

-Here is the result of my code review
+Here is the result of my code review:

 ![](/Result/1.png)
 ![](/Result/2.png)